lyndskg/youtube-to-mp3-xor-wav/README.md

 <a name="obj"></a>
 ### <ins>Objectives</ins>

+1. __<ins>Seamless Audio Conversion Experience</ins>:__ The primary objective of the ytconv3rt3r project is to provide users with a seamless and hassle-free experience when converting YouTube audio tracks into various audio formats.
+The application should be easy to use, with a straightforward process for inputting YouTube video links and selecting desired audio formats.
+Users should be able to initiate the conversion process with minimal effort and receive high-quality audio output promptly.
+2. **<ins>Metadata Editing with or without AI/ML Assistance</ins>:** Another key objective is to enable users to edit metadata associated with the converted audio tracks.
+Metadata includes information such as track title, artist name, album name, genre, and cover art.
+Users should have the option to manually edit this metadata to ensure accurate and personalized information.
+Additionally, the project aims to explore the integration of AI/ML technologies to assist users in automatically retrieving or generating metadata for the audio tracks, saving them time and effort.
+3. **<ins>AI/ML Model for Metadata Retrieval or Generation</ins>:** As part of the project's innovation, the development team aims to build and integrate an AI/ML model that can analyze audio content and retrieve or generate relevant metadata automatically.
+This AI/ML model would use techniques such as audio fingerprinting, natural language processing, and machine learning algorithms to identify key metadata details from the audio content itself or external sources.
+By providing AI/ML assistance, the application can streamline the metadata editing process and enhance the overall user experience.
+4. **<ins>Support for Web and Desktop Applications</ins>:** The ytconv3rt3r project aims to be versatile and accessible to a wide range of users.
+To achieve this, the team plans to develop two versions of the application: a web-based version that users can access through their internet browsers, and a desktop application for macOS and Windows operating systems.
+This approach allows users to choose the platform that best suits their preferences and requirements.
+5. **<ins>Cross-Platform Compatibility</ins>:** In addition to supporting both web and desktop applications, cross-platform compatibility is a crucial objective of the project.
+The team will ensure that the application functions smoothly on various operating systems and web browsers, allowing users to access and use it regardless of their chosen platform.

 1. Provide users with a seamless and intuitive way to convert and download YouTube audio tracks into various audio formats.
 2. Allow users to edit metadata for each audio track, manually or with AI/ML assistance.
 3. Develop an AI/ML model to automatically fetch or generate metadata for improved user experience.